What can increase your chances of developing osteophytes?

 Treating spinal osteophytes

 For patients with osteophytes, our surgeons may recommend a decompression surgery that removes the portion of the osteophyte that is compressing the local nerve and causing your pain.
-In some cases, a stabilization surgery may be necessary to remove the damaged portion of the spine and replace it with bone grafts or artificial discs.
+In some cases, a stabilization surgery may be necessary to remove the damaged portion of the spine and replace it with bone grafts.
 Your surgeon will guide you through what to expect during your surgery depending on the procedure recommended and the severity of your condition.